virtualphoton/learning/README.md

 # learning

-just some code examples while learning js and TouchTyping
+Repository for learning best and most beautiful language

+is not here.
+Here I learn ~~damn~~ cpp